 I do get a fleeting feeling of being overly attached in the first couple of months of a new relationship, but then that goes and leaves nothing behind.

 Luckily, we don’t live anywhere near each other so I don’t have to see her that often.
+This makes engaging in parental avoidance a lot easier.
 But my mum will call me from time-to-time, whereas I’ll avoid calling her unless I absolutely have to.